VincentToups/emacs-utils/multi-methods.md

 monads](https://github.com/VincentToups/emacs-utils/blob/master/README.md)
 in emacs lisp.
-These projects highlight the usefulness of emacs as a computer science experimentation environment, but they are arguably not very useful: you can implement almost anything in a good lisp, but that doesn't mean the easy implementation will be fast or usable, in terms of error messages and failure behavior (although I make some effort towards this).
+These projects highlight the usefulness of emacs as a computer science experimentation environment, but they are arguably not very _practically_ useful: you can implement almost anything in a good lisp, but that doesn't mean the easy implementation will be fast or usable, in terms of error messages and failure behavior (although I make some effort towards this).